thejzagency/swfldines/SENDGRID_MARKETING_SETUP.md

   The SW Florida Dines Team
   ```

-**Email 2 - Day 3 (Upgrade Opportunity):**
+**Email 2 - Day 3 (Claim & Upgrade Opportunity):**
 - Wait: 3 days after previous email
-- Subject: `Boost Your Restaurant's Visibility - Special Upgrade Offer`
+- Subject: `Take Control of Your Restaurant Listing - Claim It Today!`
 - Content:
   ```
   Hi again!

-  Your restaurants have been live on SW Florida Dines for 3 days now.
-We wanted to reach out and see how things are going!
+  Your restaurant has been live on SW Florida Dines for 3 days now, and we hope you're starting to see some new customers!

+  Did you know you can claim your listing and take full control?
+When you claim your restaurant, you'll be able to:
+  - Update your hours, menu, and contact information anytime
+  - Add photos and showcase your restaurant
+  - Respond to customer inquiries
+  - View analytics to see who's finding you

-  Are you seeing the traffic you hoped for?
-Many restaurant owners find that upgrading to a premium listing significantly increases their exposure and customer inquiries.
+  Even better - many restaurant owners find that upgrading to a premium listing significantly increases their exposure and customer inquiries.

   Here's what you're missing with a Free listing:
   - Featured placement (your competitors may be showing up first)